parthsharma07/travelexpress/README.md

 # travelexpress
 ## Website to facilitate ticket bookings.
 These are just some sample layouts for initial webpages.
-## Actual repo can be found at https://github.com/parthsharma07/Login-and-Signup-SYSTEM-PHP-MYSQL ##
+## Actual repository can be found at https://github.com/parthsharma07/Login-and-Signup-SYSTEM-PHP-MYSQL ##